Flow-based sampling for multimodal and extended-mode distributions in lattice field theory: Multimodal models for real scalar field theory

 When $\alpha \ne 0$, the global $Z_2$ is explicitly broken.
 For values of $\alpha$ where the explicit breaking is weak, both phases are still present, however in the bimodal phase the modes have uneven relative weights and are no longer identically shaped.

 For this exploratory study, we fix the lattice geometry to $10 \times 10$ and the coupling $\lambda$ to 1, and vary the mode structure by adjusting $m^2$ and $\alpha$.
-Figure~\ref{fig:hmc-hists} shows the dependence of the distribution of the order parameter $\phi$ for the set of action parameters we consider in this work (estimated using augmented HMC, as discussed below).
+Figure~\ref{fig:hmc-hists} shows how the distribution of the order parameter $\overline{\phi}$ varies for the set of action parameters we consider in this work (estimated using augmented HMC, as discussed below).